The Six Most Common Tax Problems For Gig Economy Workers

 Self-employed people sometimes get behind in paying estimated taxes.
 When they do, they often file and end up with large tax bills they can’t pay.

-If you already have a payment plan with the IRS but then file, owe and fail to pay, you could be considered as defaulting on your agreement, spend more money to set up a new installment agreement, owe more penalties and interest, and interact more with the IRS.
+If you already have a payment plan with the IRS but then file, owe and fail to pay, you could be considered as defaulting on your agreement.
+You’ll spend more money to set up a new installment agreement, owe more penalties and interest, and interact more with the IRS.
 If you owe tax on a later return, you can potentially add it to your current installment agreement, but again it is likely more penalties and interest would be assessed.

 And with cash-intensive businesses, the IRS has few, if any, Forms 1099 to validate the income.
 It makes sense then, that every IRS audit of small businesses starts with scrutiny about whether the business reported all its income.